Building a Customer Support Agent with Claude: Tools, Policy Hooks, and Escalation

 break

-tool_result = dispatch(response.content)
+tool_result = dispatch_with_hooks(response.content)

 conversation.append({"role": "assistant", "content": response.content})